Sinclert/sinclert.github.io/_posts/blog/2019-12-08-setting-the-blog.md

 This very own blog has been built **using these tools, and a very simple theme called [Indigo][jekyll-indigo-theme]!**

-If you liked this post you can contact me on Twitter.
+If you liked this post you can contact me on BlueSky.
 Happy blogging :)